pbosetti/gnuplotr/README.markdown

 	# Instantiate
 	gp = GNUPlotr.new

-	# add an empty data series
-	gp.new_series :parabola

-	# fill the series with pairs.
+	# Create and fill a new series with pairs.
 This creates the parabola.dat file
+	# Block-based way to do it:
 	gp.fill_series(:parabola) do |series|
 	  (0..99).each do |i|
 	    series << [i, i**2]
 	  end
 	end

+	# conventional way:
+	gp.new_series(:parabola_2)
+	(0..99).each do |i|
+	  gp.series[:parabola_2] << [i, i**2]
+	end
+	gp.series[:parabola_2].close  # Remember to call this!

 	# enable command history recording
 	gp.record = true

+	# Issue raw gnuplot commands
+	gp.raw "set grid"

+	# Some magic mapping works too:
+	gp.set_grid
+	gp.set_title 'GNUPlotr example'
+	gp.set_xlabel 'x', :offset => 3, :font => "Times New Roman,26"
+	gp.set_ylabel "f(x)"

 	# issue plotting commands, either with named data series
-	gp.plot :parabola, "using 1:2 with points"
+	gp.plot :parabola, "using 1:2 with points axes x1y1"

 	# or with formulas.
 Options are collected in a string passed as second optional argument
 	gp.replot "x**2", "with lines"

-	# command history can be dumped and possibly saved on file to be edited or loaded again later on.
+	# command history can be dumper and possibly saved on file to be edited or loaded again later on.
 	puts gp.dump_input

 Installation